-- After the site visits, the Architectural Review Sub-Committee did not make any recommendations regarding the proposed demolitions, but raised questions for City and Parks Canada Staff including: - How many heritage buildings are contained within the Markham portion of the Rouge National Urban Park? - What buildings did Heritage Staff consider to be of the greatest cultural heritage significance? - o What relationships exist between heritage buildings and features of the Park? - O How much money does Parks Canada have to spend on heritage buildings contained within the Markham portion of the Park? - What are the estimated and relative costs of making certain heritage buildings habitable? - City Staff will continue to work with Parks Canada staff to secure the requested information; - At the March 2024 meeting, Heritage Markham Committee indicated a desire to further discuss the findings of the site visit and an appropriate strategy to move this matter forward.
-A sub-Committee will be arranged to help further evaluate the identified buildings
+- After the site visits, the Architectural Review Sub-Committee did not make any recommendations regarding the proposed demolitions, but raised questions for City and Parks Canada Staff including: - How many heritage buildings are contained within the Markham portion of the Rouge National Urban Park? - What buildings did Heritage Staff consider to be of the greatest cultural heritage significance? - What relationships exist between heritage buildings and features of the Park? - O How much money does Parks Canada have to spend on heritage buildings contained within the Markham portion of the Park? - What are the estimated and relative costs of making certain heritage buildings habitable? - City Staff will continue to work with Parks Canada staff to secure the requested information; - At the March 2024 meeting, Heritage Markham Committee indicated a desire to further discuss the findings of the site visit and an appropriate strategy to move this matter forward. - Heritage Markham requested that a sub-Committee be arranged to help further evaluate the identified buildings prior to the May meeting.